What is Anti-Counterfeiting Packaging?

 With the pharmaceutical industry fighting back against the growing threat of fake drugs, there is a range of solutions being developed to help track legitimate products across the supply chain and highlight fraudulent efforts.

-Here, we take a look at some of the key technologies leading the way in the anti-counterfeit space.
+Here, we take a look at some of the key technologies leading the way in the anti-counterfeit space:

 Serialisation